Ska-p/InfoSec/README.md

 ## Attacks implementation

 + 2 Reconnaissance Attacks
-+ 3 Denaial of Service Attacks
++ 3 Denial of Service Attacks
 + 1 Extra Attack: RIP poisoning

 The script for the attacks are written by using python with [Scapy libraries](https://scapy.readthedocs.io/en/latest/introduction.html).
 Those script are very simple and easy to understand so there is no comment in the code.